Despite Recent Rally, Marathon Stock Remains a Buy

 Marathon is not a slam-dunk opportunity even as the shares remain far below their prior price levels.
 However, if the pandemic fades and oil demand bounces back, the exploration company’s stock could generate massive gains as its free cash flow goes from negative to positive.

 However, keep in mind it could be a long road to oil price recovery.
 Prices have moved above $30 a barrel for the first time since March.
-But there’s no guarantee they won’t fall back to the prior lows.
+But there’s no guarantee they will continue to climb.
+Or worse yet, fall back to prior lows.

 Nevertheless, Marathon Oil remains a high-risk, high-return opportunity.
 Consider shares a buy.